 Environmental factors include air temperature, the temperature of walls, floors, ceilings and other surfaces surrounding you, humidity and the velocity of airflow across your skin.
 Personal factors include how well your body is being insulated by the clothing you wear and how physically demanding your activities are.

 Greenplan uses sophisticated modelling software to determine thermal comfort levels in both naturally and mechanically conditioned building spaces.
-These simulations take into account all the parameters which influence our perception of thermal comfort, as noted above.
+These simulations take into account all the above parameters that influence our perception of thermal comfort.
 Thermal comfort studies offer a powerful and almost essential means to ensure proper building designs which will be comfortable throughout the year.
-This is deemed most important not only for office buildings, but also for domestic residences, factories, shopping malls etc.
+This is deemed most important not only for office buildings, but also for domestic residences, factories, shopping malls and so on.